Ashish-Raturi/scroll_loop_auto_scroll/README.md

 # Scroll Loop Auto Scroll

-A Flutter widget that scrolls widget infinitely in any direction.
-Provides many customizations, including custom scroll directions, pausing / delay after every round, and specifying custom durations and gap.
+A Flutter widget that scrolls widgets infinitely in any direction.

 ## Example